On the logarithmic derivative of characteristic polynomials for random unitary matrices: Proof of Theorem

 We claim that

 From this together with Proposition~\ref{prop 1} we will obtain Proposition~\ref{prop 2}.

 To prove the claim~\eqref{eq claim}, we would like to connect its left-hand side with

 and a natural way is to take the real or imaginary part of $X_1$.
-However, unlike in the zeta case, after taking real (or imaginary) part the summands may have different signs, and this prevents us from controlling the size of the left-hand side of~\eqref{eq claim}.
+However, unlike in the zeta case, after taking real or imaginary parts the summands may have different signs or even be $0$, and this prevents us from controlling the size of the left-hand side of~\eqref{eq claim}.
 To get around this, we introduce a change of variable

 We then consider a variant of the Weierstrass-Hadamard factorization for each $e^s - e^{i\t_j}$ and first write for purely imaginary $s$ that

 It follows that